 Stock This Before January:

 The Chicago-Specific Add: If you live in a high-rise with unreliable elevators (looking at you, Marina City), keep pee pads on hand.
-A 15-floor walk down icy stairs with a desperate dog is not a plan.
+A 15-floor walk down icy stairs with a desperate dog is not a plan—and a dog that can't hold it in the stairwell creates a slip hazard for everyone else in the building.

 Bonus: If You Also Have Cats